pranavdhawan/stroke-pred/README.md

 I used Logistic Regression Machine Learning algorithm to train the dataset into a model, and used Flask to shape this into a Web App using HTML, CSS.

-## Challenges we ran into

-This was my first time trying to integrate Flask with ML to make a web app, so yeah, faced some challenges in figuring out the methods.

-## Accomplishments that we're proud of

-The final polished, and working product I must say.